paulshorey/pauls-pure-functions/README.md

 And many more...
 <p>&nbsp;</p>

-# Documentation coming soon
+# Documentation pages coming soon

-For now, please read the code, inside `./src` folder.
-Standard [JSDoc](https://documentation.js.org/) format comments.
-Right now it's pretty straightforward - not too much content to dig through.
+For now, please read the JSDoc comments above each function - in [./src](https://github.com/paulshorey/universal-common-scripts/tree/main/src) folder.
+It's pretty straightforward - not too much content to dig through.
 <p>&nbsp;</p>

 # About